-Rule 10.11 Discipline Upon a finding that the accused has violated any law or rule and regulation adopted by the Board, the Board may censure; reprimand; admonish; require the completion of a course in ethics and additional education as approved by the Board; fine the accused; suspend/limit/restrict the accused's licensure to practice as a Chiropractor for up to five (5) years; and/or revoke the accused's licensure to practice as a Chiropractor.
+Rule 10.11 Discipline.
+Upon a finding that the respondent has violated any law or rule and regulation adopted by the Board, the Board may censure; reprimand; admonish; require the completion of a course in ethics and additional education as approved by the Board; fine the respondent; suspend/limit/restrict the respondent's licensure to practice as a Chiropractor for up to five (5) years; and/or revoke the respondent's licensure to practice as a Chiropractor.

-The Board may, in its discretion, temporarily stay the execution of its order conditioned upon any provision the Board deems just and proper under all the circumstances of each case.
+The Board may, in its discretion, temporarily stay the execution of its order conditioned upon any provision the Board deems just and proper under the circumstances of each case.

-In determining whether a license should be revoked or suspended, and whether execution of the order should be stayed, and upon what conditions, the Board may consider all relevant factors, including, but not limited, to the following:
+In determining whether a license should be revoked or suspended, and whether execution of the order should be stayed, the Board shall consider all relevant factors, including, but not limited, to the following:

-- 1. the severity of the violation(s); - 2. the actual or possible danger to the public resulting from the accused's past and present violation(s); - 3. the actual damage resulting from the accused's past and present violation(s); - 4. the number of past repetitions of the accused's present violation(s); - 5. the length of time since the occurrence of the accused's present violation(s); - 6. the number and seriousness of previous violations; - 7. the length of time the licensee has practiced; - 8. the deterrent effect of the penalty imposed; - 9. the effect of the penalty upon the accused's livelihood; - 10. any efforts of rehabilitation; and - 11. any other mitigating or aggravating circumstances.
+- 1. the severity of the violation(s); - 2. the actual or possible danger to the public resulting from the respondent's past and present violation(s); - 3. the actual damage resulting from the respondent's past and present violation(s); - 4. the number of past repetitions of the respondent's present violation(s); - 5. the length of time since the occurrence of the respondent's present violation(s); - 6. the number and seriousness of previous violations; - 7. the length of time the licensee has practiced;

+- 8. the deterrent effect of the penalty imposed; - 9. the effect of the penalty upon the respondent's livelihood; - 10. any efforts of rehabilitation; and - 11. any other mitigating or aggravating circumstances.